 Micro apartments are becoming a city-wide trend in Washington, D.C.
 Though definitions vary, a micro-unit is an apartment that is less than 500 square feet (some of them are as small as 250 square feet).
 They are generally one master bedroom with an attached kitchen and bathroom.
 The term “micro-unit” is the new real estate buzzword for what has long been called a "studio” or “efficiency”.

 With the increasing cost of housing in Washington, D.C. and the growing population of Millennials, demand is increasing for smaller and more affordable housing.
-Young professionals want to live an urban lifestyle where they are close to work and places to socialize such as restaurants, bars, grocery stores, shops, parks and music venues.
+Young professionals want to live an urban lifestyle where they are close to work and places to meet new people and socialize such as restaurants, bars, grocery stores, shops, parks and music venues.
 As real estate development has started to pick up across the region, many developers are designing buildings to accommodate these needs with amenities that make living in a smaller space easier, such as a skinnier dishwasher, a combined washer-dryer and a convection microwave instead of a full oven.

 Micro-unit projects are being planned for some of the city’s most appealing neighborhoods such as The Wharf development in Southwest D.C., and the Patterson Mansion in Dupont Circle.
 (See a list of planned projects below) Thinking about moving to one of these units?
 Here are some pros and cons to help you make a decision.